Marshall vs. Old Dominion NCAA Football Odds, Plays and Insights | October 9, 2021

 Old Dominion Stats and Trends

-- The Monarchs have been underdogs by 20.5 points or more two times this season and have not covered the spread once.
+- The Monarchs have yet to cover the spread this season when underdogs by 21 points or more.

-- Old Dominion's games this season have hit the over three times in five opportunities (60%).
+- Old Dominion's games this year have hit the over on three of five set point totals (60%).

-- The Monarchs rack up 25.8 points per game, comparable to the 24.8 the Thundering Herd give up.
+- This year the Monarchs rack up just one more point per game (25.8) than the Thundering Herd allow (24.8).

-- When Old Dominion records more than 24.8 points, it is 2-0 against the spread and 1-1 overall.
+- When Old Dominion puts up more than 24.8 points, it is 2-0 against the spread and 1-1 overall.

-- In games that Old Dominion churns out more than 403.6 yards, the team is 2-0 against the spread and 1-1 overall.
+- When Old Dominion amasses more than 403.6 yards, the team is 2-0 against the spread and 1-1 overall.

-- This season the Monarchs have eight turnovers, one fewer than the Thundering Herd have takeaways (9).
+- This year the Monarchs have eight turnovers, one fewer than the Thundering Herd have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.